 The rest of the paper is organized as follows.
-In Section 2, we describe the cache coherency problem, memory access contention, and synchronization between computing nodes of the conventional shared memory system.
-In Section 3, we propose a realization approach for a shared memory system in the $\lambda$ computing environment.
-In Section 4, we evaluate our approach using a benchmark program for parallel computing.
-Finally, we conclude the paper and describe future work in Section 5.
+In Section 2, we propose a realization approach for a shared memory system in the λ computing environment.
+Specifically, we describe how to resolve the cache coherency problem, memory access contention, and synchronization between computing nodes of the λ computing environment.
+In Section 3, we evaluate our approach using a benchmark program for parallel computing.
+Finally, we conclude the paper and describe future work in Section 4.

-2. Conventional Shared Memory System
+2. Realization Approach for a Shared Memory System in the λ Computing Environment